V-Sekai/manuals/decisions/20230611-wasm-in-v-sekai.md

 4. **Store node properties in a Variant dictionary**: Node properties are stored in as properties of a `MissingNode`, allowing representation and manipulation of various data types.
 5. **Implement behavior within the Variant dictionary**: Node behavior is defined within script variable, enabling Wasm modules to provide both property data and behavior.
 6. **Utilize Godot's set_script property**: Using Godot's `set_script` property, Wasm modules are attached to nodes and `MissingResource` objects, simplifying dependency handling.

+**MissingNode and MissingResource are existing Godot Engine 4.0 stable features**

 This approach ensures graceful handling of missing resources while offering advanced functionality through user-uploaded Wasm modules.